article banner

 Penalties

-• Transfer pricing adjustments can be assessed up to four years following the end of the tax year in which the tax return was filed but can be extended to seven years if an audit commences within the four-year statutory period.
+• Transfer pricing adjustments can be assessed up to four years after the end of the tax year in which the tax return was filed, but this period can be extended to seven years if an audit begins within the four-year statutory period.

 Economic analysis and how to demonstrate an arm’s length result